jeroldlin/AngularMenu/ReadMe.md

-This is a mock POS menu written by Angular
+This is a mock POS menu written with Angular

-Looking to implement back-end with node or rails laster
+Looking to implement back-end with node or rails later